 The Lord Mayor’s Show procession is over three and a half miles long and fills the whole stretch between Mansion House near the Bank of England all the way to the Royal Courts of Justice near Aldwych.
 The procession begins at 11am sharp with a flypast by the RAF.
 It travels past St. Paul’s Cathedral in the morning and returns via the embankment between 1pm and 2:30pm.
 You can find out the timetable and map for this year’s Lord Mayor’s Show here.

 Usually the evening of the Lord Mayor’s Show is celebrated with a grand fireworks display, but after all the fireworks this summer dedicated to The Queen’s Diamond Jubilee and the Olympics it was finally decided that enough was enough.
 (With the fireworks, that is.)
 There will surely be enough excitement and fun in the Lord Mayor’s Show to entertain the crowds of about half a million people expected to line the streets and the millions more around the world watching live on BBC.
 To find out more about the history of the Lord Mayor’s Show and this year’s procession, visit the Lord Mayor’s Show website.
-(For you tech savvy travellers, there’s even a Lord Mayor’s Show app!)
+(For you tech savvy travelers, there’s even a Lord Mayor’s Show app!)
 We hope to see you in the City of London to join in the fun and historic celebrations for the Lord Mayor’s Show!

 Photo Credits: Lord Mayor’s Show photos by Aurelien Guichard